netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

   the shipment can be placed in case they are not at home.
 * *Enable Preferred Neighbor*: The customer selects an alternative address in the neighborhood for the shipment in case they are not at home.
+* *Cut off time*: This sets the time up to which new orders will be dispatched on the same day.
+Orders placed *after* the cut off time will not be dispatched on the same day.
+The earliest possible preferred day will then be postponed by one day.
 * *Enable Parcel announcement*: The customer gets notified by email about the status of the shipment.
 Select one of the following options: